docker/docs/datacenter/ucp/1.1/installation/install-production.md

 When you installed and joined replica controllers, the Docker daemon on that host was configured to use that key-value store.

-To make the cluster fault-tolerant and be able to recover faster with less downtime, you need to configure the Docker daemon on each controller node to know about the key-value store that is running on the other nodes.
+To make the cluster fault-tolerant and able to recover faster with less downtime, you need to configure the Docker daemon on each controller node to know about the key-value store that is running on the other nodes.